Introduction: Mandalorian / Boba Fett Cardboard Helmet

 Step 2: Roll the Face/sides of the Helmet and Glue the Visor Into Place

 Use your rolling pin perpendicular to the longest edge, roll the facemask part into shape.
 Take a little extra time to roll the curves on the front, as they're not going to fall into shape as easily as the back.
 When you're finished, glue the small tab in the back to create a complete circle.
-(I covered this area with masking tape as well, and I can cover it with bondo later, or just remove it once the rest of the helmet parts are holding this into place.
+(You can see in the photo that I covered this area with masking tape as well, and I can cover it with Bondo or Tap Plastic's Magic Smooth later, or just remove it once the rest of the helmet parts are holding this into place.

-I'm going to attach the cardboard visor here, but you may want to stop and take a minute to create a plastic visor.
-I'll have to remove this later, but this will be the fastest way to get the helmet in shape, add in all of the parts, and create a sturdy helmet so I can go back and shape a visor later.
+I'm going to attach the cardboard visor with tape here, but you may want to stop and take a minute to create a plastic visor.
+I'll have to remove the tape and this cardboard part later, but this will help me to get the helmet in shape, add on the rest of the parts, and create a sturdy helmet so I can go back and shape a visor later.

 Step 3: Fold and Glue the Insets in the Face Mask